 The government's plans to reform the current state pension into a simple single-tier pension.

-On Monday 18 March, the government announced that, subject to Parliamentary approval of the Pensions Bill, the single-tier pension will be introduced in April 2016.
+On Monday 18 March 2013, the government announced that the single-tier pension will be introduced in April 2016.

 This reform will affect people who reach State Pension age from the time it is introduced.
 Current pensioners and those reaching State Pension age prior to introduction of the single-tier pension will not be affected and will continue to receive their State Pension in line with existing rules.

-These reforms will provide a foundation to support automatic enrolment launched in October last year, which will see six to nine million people saving more, or saving for the first time, into an occupational pension.
+These reforms will provide a foundation to support automatic enrolment launched in October 2012, which will see 6 to 9 million people saving more, or saving for the first time, into an occupational pension.

-The Pensions Bill containing provisions to reform the State Pension system and implement the single-tier pension was introduced to Parliament on 9 May 2013.
+The Pensions Act 2014 contains provisions to reform the State Pension system and implement the single-tier pension.

 Note on the cohort of women born between 6 April 1951 and 5 April 1953